 That’s why it’s been such a huge launch with heaps of hype—because it’s literally one of the only non-sensitizing, single-use, hydrogen peroxide-free at-home whitening kits on the market.

-How to Apply: Let the device and formula work for 10 minutes
+How to Apply: Give It 10 minutes

 One of the greatest things about the Hismile PAP+ formula is how easy it is.
 Unlike many other whitening products on the market that require ongoing daily treatments for weeks at a time, you only need to use PAP+ once to see results.
 You can double up on the initial treatment (as in two pods back to back), but the brand actually suggests you only use it once a month for ongoing maintenance following the first treatment round.
 This is because the PAP+ molecule gets to a point where it has brightened as much as it can, so to keep applying it would be a waste.